gurumojo/text/neurodiversity/README.md

 say, many fitting this diagnosis prefer to look upon it as an identity as opposed to a disorder or a disease.
-Many of those same people share similar experiences of being othered and shouted over when it came time to decide how they were going to access aide.
+Many of those same people share similar experiences of being othered and shouted over when it came time to decide how they were going to access aide or describe their own unique needs.
 Many of them were in fact tortured, denied any agency or the basic human right of communication.
-Providing accomodations is reported so often as too onerous for allistic people (if it is considered at all, and especially if one were lucky enough to have access to valid diagnostic resources so often denied to anyone except young white boys).
-Parents' selfish suffering over imagined lost possibilities for the neurotypical children they desired the only possible focus when we consider mounting cases of filicide.
+Parents' self-centered suffering over imagined lost possibilities for the neurotypical children they desired is the only possible focus when we consider mounting cases of filicide.
+For those surviving childhood, provisions for accomodation are reported so often as too onerous for allistic people (if it is considered at all).
+If one were lucky enough to obtain access to valid diagnostic resources so often denied to anyone except young white boys, they would still have to battle against incessant claims of favoritism or direct manipulation via gaslighting and tone policing.

 Discussion